captain-amygdala/pistorm/platforms/amiga/piscsi/readme.md

 This driver and interface is work in progress, do not use it in conjunction with any critical data that you need to survive.

+# Making changes to the driver

+If you make changes to the driver, you can always test these on the Amiga as a regular file in `DEVS:`, but the Z2 device has to be disabled for this to work properly.

+If you use the boot ROM, the separate `pi-scsi.device` driver file currently has to match the one in `piscsi.rom`.
+This is due to an oversight, and will probably be addressed at some point...

+Steps to create an updated boot ROM, all of these are done in the `device_driver_amiga` directory:

+* (Optional) If you've made changes to bootrom.s, first run `./build.sh`.
+* (Optional) If you've had build.sh create a new `bootrom` file, you need to chop off the first few bytes of it, since VASM adds a single hunk to the beginning of it.
+Simply delete all bytes up until you bump into the value `0x90`, this is the first value in the boot ROM identifier.
+* Compile the new `pi-scsi.device` using `./build2.sh`.
+* (Optional) If you haven't previously compiled the `makerom` binary, or the code for it has been updated since last time, simply run `gcc makerom.c -o makerom`
+* Run `./makerom` to assemble the boot ROM file, it's automatically in the correct place for the emulator to find it.

 # Instructions

 In a perfect world, the PiSCSI boot ROM would automatically detect drives/partitions and add them as boot nodes to be available during early startup, but this is not yet possible.